 A Boston Rose

 He is the office worker who thinks everything in the world should run like he has things in the office, his focus is on his career and doesn't have any real fond memories of his childhood or Christmas as his parents were always dealing with clients.
 She is the small town girl who knows how to get the best out of every day folk but has flaws when it comes to her own confidence as an artist.
-That is the skeleton on which "A Rose for Christmas" is made, a Hallmark movie where of course the chalk n cheese pairing end up getting very close but with a few bumps in the romantic road etc etc.
+That is the framework on which "A Rose for Christmas" is made, a Hallmark movie where of course the chalk n cheese pairing end up becoming close but with a few bumps in the romantic road etc etc.

 What this all boils down to is that "A Rose for Christmas" is in truth a very typical Hallmark movie with a pretty typical romantic rollercoaster storyline which trades on a lot of pleasantness.
 The one really unique thing about "A Rose for Christmas" which stands out from the crowd is that this features a storyline which takes in the Rose Parade.